 - Hedge knight.
 A hedge knight is a wandering knight without a master.
 Hedge knights are so named because most of their worldly wealth is in their arms and horses and they generally must sleep outdoors, under a hedge.
 Most hedge knights travel in search of employment and often attend jousts to make money and display their prowess in hopes of being hired.
 Less scrupulous hedge knights put their martial training to use by resorting to banditry.
 For this reason, hedge knights are often mistrusted and considered disreputable.
 The term "hedge knight" itself is considered disparaging.

 - Sworn sword.
 Some landless knights become sworn swords to other men, taking them as their master.
 They act as retainers for their master, taking food, shelter, and money in exchange for their services in war, should they be needed.
 During a campaign, lords often hire a large number of sworn swords on a temporary basis.
 After the campaign ends and the lord has no further need for so many knights, they are released and become hedge knights once again.
 Sworn swords who are assigned especially as bodyguards are known as "sworn shields."
 Some sworn swords, such as northmen, are not knights.
 Those who are, and are not hedge knights, may interchangeably be called "household knights."
-Some household knights can reach a respectable status in their master's service, becoming a master at arms, a captain of the guards or even a castellan.
+Some household knights can reach a respectable status in their master's service, becoming a master-at-arms, a captain of the guards, or even a castellan.

 - Landed knight.
 A landed knight is a knight that takes residence in a keep with accompanying land.
 They have their own peasants and men-at-arms, and may even take sworn swords.
 Landed knights are sworn to fight for the lord who holds dominion over their land.
-While the wealthiest knights manage more land than the poorest lords, landed knights do not have the authority to deliver justice in their land.
+While the wealthiest knights manage more land than the poorest lords, landed knights do not have the authority to deliver law and justice in their land.
 Rather, they must appeal to their liege lord.

 - Northern cavalry.
 Because few northerners worship the Seven, they rarely choose to become knights.
-However, the warrior (if not cultural) tradition of the North is similar to that of knighthood.
-Heavy cavalrymen in the North serve a nearly identical function to knights in the south, and are considered knights in all but name.
-Most anointed northern knights live in the southern regions of the North.
+However, the warrior (if not cultural) tradition of the north is similar to that of knighthood.
+Heavy cavalrymen in the north serve a nearly identical function to knights in the south, and are considered knights in all but name.
+Most anointed northern knights live in the southern regions of the north.
 Some northern knights, such as Ser Bartimus, still follow the old gods instead of the Seven.

 - True knight.
 A true knight is considered to embody all that a knight should be, that is, a perfect knight exemplifying all the qualities of what knighthood stands for and fully follows oath of knighthood.